HappyCerberus/cpp-coding-interview/manuscript/003_traversal_001_theory.md

         auto [row,col,dist] = next.front();
         next.pop();

-        // If this space is the exit, we have found our path.
+        // If we reached the exit, we are done.
         // Return the current length.
         if (map[row][col] == 'E')
             return dist;

-        // Mark as visited
+        // Mark as visited.
         map[row][col] = '.';

         // Helper to check if a space can be stepped on
-        // i.e. not out of bounds and either empty or exit. auto is_path = [&map](int64_t row, int64_t col) {
+        // i.e. not out-of-bounds and either empty or exit. auto is_path = [&map](int64_t row, int64_t col) {
             return row >= 0 && row < std::ssize(map) &&
                 col >= 0 && col < std::ssize(map[row]) &&